Colleen35/Colleen35/README.md

 ## ⚡ Fun Fact
 When I´m not coding, I love to draw and study illustration as a hobby.
 I also enjoy hiking, yoga and day trips :)

-When I'm not coding, I love exploring nature trails and experimenting with new recipes in the kitchen!